 Research background

 Idiopathic clubfoot is a common birth defect that affects the musculoskeletal system.
 The initial treatment is conservative.
 The Functional physiotherapy method (FPM) is based on manipulations of the foot, bandages, splints, and exercises adapted to the motor development of the child to achieve a plantigrade and functional foot with the smallest surgical gesture possible.
 There are different approaches to the same method, but there is a lack of comparative studies between them.
-This study describes the results obtained with two approaches of this method [Robert Debré (RD) and Saint-Vincent-de-Paul (SVP)] difference in the ratio of surgeries before and after implementing the SVP method
+This study describes the results obtained with two approaches of this method [Robert Debré (RD) and Saint-Vincent-de-Paul (SVP)] revealing a significant difference in the ratio of surgeries before and after implementing the SVP method

 Research motivation

-The motivation behind this study was to detect the most effective FPM approach maintaining corrections and reduc the rate of surgeries.
-This is very important because it would translate into saving resources and would determine institution continue supporting the application of this method.
-The results of this study can encourage the implementation of FPM other professionals who are seeking to improve their interventions in clubfootreduce the ratio of surgeries.
+The motivation behind this study was to detect the most effective FPM approach for maintaining corrections and reducing the rate of surgeries.
+This is very important because it would translate into saving resources, and would determine whether our institution should continue supporting the application of this method.
+The results of this study can encourage the implementation of FPM for us by other professionals who are seeking to both improve their interventions in clubfoot and reduce the ratio of surgeries.

 Research objectives

-The objective of this study was to compare two approaches of the FPM (RD and SVP) with regard to the improvement achieved and the frequency of surgery necessary to achieve a plantigrade foot, and to determine if the choice of one method or another would generate a substantial decrease in the rate of surgeries o clubfoot.
+The objective of this study was to compare two approaches of the FPM (RD and SVP) with regard to the improvement achieved and the frequency of surgery necessary to achieve a plantigrade foot, and to determine if the choice of one method or another would generate a substantial decrease in the rate of surgeries of clubfoot.

 Research methods

 A retrospective review of the therapeutic outcome was carried out for a series of 71 idiopathic clubfeet on 46 children born between February 2004 and January 2012.
 Data were taken from the medical records.
 The clubfeet were evaluated and classified according to severity by the Dimeglio-Bensahel scale; we included moderate, severe and very severe feet.
-Thirty-four feet were treated with the RD method and feet with the SVP method.
+Thirty-four feet were treated with the RD method, and 37 feet with the SVP method.
 The outcomes at a minimum of two years were considered as very good (by physiotherapy), good (by percutaneous hell-cord tenotomy), fair (by limited surgery), and poor (by complete surgery).
-Comparisons between treatments were performed with the χ2 tests for nominal variables and U test for numerical ones.
-OR test was used for relapse rate.
+Comparisons between treatments were performed with the χ2 tests for nominal variables, and U test for numerical ones.
+The OR test was used for relapse rates.
 A two-tailed P-value ≤ 0.05 was considered statistically significant.

 Research results

-Complete release was not required in any case; limited posterior release was done in 23 cases (74%) with RD method and 9 (25%) with SVP method (P < 0.001).
-The percutaneous heel-cord tenotomy was done in 2 feet treated with RD method (7%) and 6 feet (17%) treated with SVP method (P < 0.001).
-Six feet in the RD group (19%) and feet (58%) in SVP group did not require any surgery (P < 0.001).
-The Dimeglio-Bensahel scale is useful reflect the severity of the deformity and analyz the results category by category.
+Complete release was not required in any case; limited posterior release was done in 23 cases (74%) with the RD method and 9 (25%) with the SVP method (P < 0.001).
+The percutaneous heel-cord tenotomy was done in 2 feet treated with the RD method (7%) and 6 feet (17%) treated with the SVP method (P < 0.001).
+Six feet in the RD group (19%) and twenty-one feet (58%) in the SVP group did not require any surgery (P < 0.001).
+The Dimeglio-Bensahel scale is useful for reflecting the severity of the deformity, and for analyzing the results category by category.

 Research conclusions

-Our hypothesis that the SVP method could achieve prolonged correction of deformities more efficiently than the RD method decrease the rate of surgeries was confirmed in this .
-The best advantage of SVP method was the greater number of cases without any surgeries.
+Our hypothesis that the SVP method could achieve prolonged correction of deformities more efficiently than the RD method, as well as decrease the rate of surgeries, was confirmed in this study.
+The best advantage of the SVP method was the greater number of cases without any surgeries.
 No new methods were proposed in this study, but we would like to highlight that the SVP method is a clearly beneficial option for the treatment of idiopathic clubfoot.

 Research perspectives